The actual race distance may vary from the published or briefed distance.

-The age for category entry is the age you turn on the day of the race.
+The age for category entry is the age you turn on the 31st of December 2015.
 Both riders in the pair must be in the same age category unless entering in the Family category.

 Riders and support persons must obey the directions of Race Officials and Volunteers at all times.

-Registration will open at 07:00.
-You must bring your completed, signed waiver to Rider Registration before you will be issued with your race number plate.
+Registration will open at 6:30.
 You may not enter the course for official practice unless your race number plate is fastened to your bike.

 Race Number Plate

 Attach your bike number plate to the front of your bike using at least 3 ties, securely fastening it to the handle bar and ensuring that it can be easily seen from the front.
 Your number should be in front of the brake cables and not wrapped around any part of the bike.
 Both riders in a team must display their number plates at all times.